dvillaj/NoSQL-Services/README.md

 - Check if Droplet exists previosly (It will not be created twice)
 - Create a new 2 GB RAM droplet with Ubuntu 20.04.
 This droplet can be power up later on DigitalOcean dashboard.
+- Configure the access to the remote machine with your personal SSH key
-- Execute the setup procedure and secure it
+- Execute the setup procedure in the remote machine
+- Secure the remote machine disabling all ports exect 22 (SSH Port)
 - Update DuckDNS domain with the Droplet IP

-This action have to be executed manually
+This action have to be trigger manually

 NOTE: Execute the `Destroy to DigitalOcean Infrastructure` Github's action to destroy the NoSql droplet on DigitalOcean and save money (You will have to do this if you want to execute this action a second time!)